-As part of the global reorganization we announced in the first quarter of 2011, Itron is now managed and reporting under two operating segments, Energy and Water.
+As part of the global reorganization we announced in the first quarter of 2011, Itron is now managed and reports under two operating segments, Energy and Water.
 A transition to the new organizational structure, including changes to operations and financial and operational management systems, was completed in the first quarter of 2012.
-Therefore, financial reporting as of and for the three months ended March 31, 2012 is based on the new operating segments, Energy and Water.
+Therefore, financial reporting as of and for the three and six months ended June 30, 2012 is based on the new operating segments, Energy and Water.
 Prior period segment information has been recast to reflect our new operating segments.